-

 Under the European Green Deal, all 27 EU member states have committed to making the EU the first climate-neutral continent by 2050.
 To achieve this goal, greenhouse gas emissions must be reduced by at least 55% by 2030 compared to 1990 levels.

 The European Green Deal focuses on three key principles for transitioning to clean energy: prioritizing a renewable energy-based sector, increasing energy efficiency, and reducing overall energy consumption.
-In this context, […] Continue Reading →
+In this context, the “Fit for 55” legislative package, launched in July 2021, includes proposals to revise and update EU legislation and implement new initiatives to align EU… Continue Reading →